PreyInstinct/Loot-Goblin-Filter/README.md

  - Where possible, skills that have common words in the same tree are shortened as much as possible and always in the same way.
 E.g. Assasin "Dragon" skills are dTal, dClaw, dTail, and dFlt, while Amazon "Arrow" skills are magA, firA, colA, expA, iceA, gudA, immA, and frzA, and "Strike" skills are powA, chgS, litS, tigS, cbrS, PhoS, psnS.
  - Some simple skills are named after their primary affect, rather than the actual skill name.
 E.g. +def, +hp, +spd, +res, and bleed for Barb masteries, and +AR for Amazon's Penetrate.

-See All.skills for the full list of abbreviations.
+See `All.skills` for the full list of abbreviations.

-### Color Coding
+## Color Coding

-Skill bonuses use the D2 rarity colors: +1 is rendered blue, +2 is rendered yellow, and +3 is rendered gold.
+Many tags use the D2 rarity colors, including skill bonuses, superior ED bonuses, and more.
+For example, for skill bonuses +1 is rendered blue, +2 is rendered yellow, and +3 or higher is rendered gold.
 Simlarly, the skills themselves use the D2 rarity colors: single skills are white, skill tabs are blue, class skills are yellow, and all skills is gold.

-Last, the braces themselves use the same rarity colors to denote potentially desirable combos.

-First, I categorized the skills into a few types - most importantly "primary" skills, which are those skills that some build is likely to spam or try to maximize.
-You can see all the categorizations in All.skills.
-My knowledge is not encyclopedic, and I welcome suggestions for recategorization.

-For non-magic items (i.e. class-focused bases), the bonus to a primary skill and the total value of pointmods determines the color of the {braces}.
- - Gray: The item only has bonuses to non-primary skills, even if those bonuses are large.
- - White: +1-+2 in a primary skill.
- - Blue: +3 in a primary skill and a total of +3-5.
- - Yellow: +3 in a primary skill and a total of +6-7.
- - Gold: +3 in a primary skill and a total of +7-8.

-Next, the highest total bonus to a primary skill determines the color of the {braces}.
- - Gray: The item only has bonuses to non-primary skills, even if those bonuses are large.
- - White: +1-2 in a primary skill.
- - Blue: +3 in a primary skill.
- - Yellow: +4 in a primary skill.
- - Gold: +5 or greater in a primary skill.

-### +High Skills Roll

-For the time being, I left Kryszard's colorful tag in, though at some point in the future I may replace this with more nuanced tags.

 ## Gold and Sellables